hashicorp/nomad/enos/README.md

 ## Adding New Workloads

-All workloads executed as part of the test suite are stored under `enos/modules/run_workloads/jobs` and must be defined with the following
+As part of the testing process some test workloads are dispatched and are expected to run during all the update process, they are stored under `enos/modules/run_workloads/jobs` and must be defined with the following
 attributes: